LasTechLabs/wake-without-WOL/README.md

         - Check "enabled", all settings not described should be unchecked or disabled.
     3. Actions tab - Create a new Action.
         - From the drop down list, select "Start a program".
-        - In the text field under Program/script type "hide.vbs" (no quotation marks)
+        - In the text field under Program/script type "hideScript.vbs" (no quotation marks)
-        - In the text field next to "Start in", type the path to the folder which contains hide.vbs.
+        - In the text field next to "Start in", type the path to the folder which contains hideScript.vbs.
         - Note, if it doesn't work, try adding quotation marks to one of the above text field entries.
 This was inconsistent when I tried on two different machines.

     4. Conditions tab -